timm/fun/docs/nums.md

   The larger the standard deviations, the lower those odds (since there is more overlap).
 Note that the _SdFx_ interacts with the enxt effect.
-- _SampleFx_ = the sample size effect.
+- _SampleFX_ = the sample size effect.
    The largeer the sampel size, the less worried we are that the standard deviation will confuse us.
 So large sample sizes mitigate for _SdFX_.

 The standard way to apply these rules is the following ttest test for significant differences.
+Note thats Othe _MeanFx_ is in the numerator (top part of the fraction) so large increases in the mean difference makes "different" more likely.
+Also, the _SdFX_ effect, mitigated by the _SampleFX_, are where they should be;
+i.e. in  the denominator
+(bottom part of the fraction).

 -  Different = `abs(xmu - y.mu) / sqrt(x.sd^2/s.n + y.sd^2/y.n) >  T`